 These signs are generally printed on semi-rigid, rollable, and waterproof material called styrene.
 You can choose to print these tradeshow banners on high quality vinyl or poster paper instead.
 If you choose poster paper, they can be left as is or laminated for multiple uses.

 There are a few options for setting up these overhead banners.
-The most common is a plastic channel called a posted hanger.
+To begin with, the most common is a plastic channel called a posted hanger.
 This is clipped onto the top and bottom of the printed media.
-Small loops slide in along the top of the hanger.
-This allows you to attach it to cables or lines from above.
+Small loops slide in along the top of the hanger, which will allows you to attach it to cables or lines from above.

 Different trade show venues will have different rules and regulations for overhead, hanging signs.
 Be sure to check with the individual trade show reps to make sure you have everything you need for any overhead signs.

 They can be custom made to fit any size space.
-You can choose to hang these above your booth, in front of a table, or on a wall beside or behind your booth space.
+You can display these either above your booth or in front of a table.
+Furthermore, you could put them on a wall beside or behind your booth space.

 Showcase your logo, an offer, or an event with these banners.
 Each banners comes with stitching along every side, and either grommets or pole pockets so you can hang them as needed.
 Outdoor tradeshow banners are a little heartier, and are built with nylon webbing for extra strength.